Freeman Fitzgerald

 Freeman Charles Fitzgerald (born August 21, 1891) was an American professional football player.
 He was six feet in height and weighed 195 pounds.
 He played college football for the Notre Dame Fighting Irish from 1913 to 1915 and was selected as an All-American at the guard position in 1915.
-He later played professional football for the Massillon Tigers (1916), Youngstown Patricians (1917), and Rock Island Independents (1920–1921).
+He later played professional football for the Massillon Tigers (1916), Youngstown Patricians (1917), as well as the Rock Island Independents of the American Professional Football Association, forerunner of the National Football League (1920–1921).

 Early years

 Fitzgerald was born in Gervais, Oregon, and raised in Aberdeen, Washington.
 He attended the Columbia University school, a Roman Catholic school that was part of what later became the University of Portland in Portland, Oregon.
 He was a three-sport star at Columbia.
 As a pitcher for Columbia's baseball team, he once struck out 19 batters from Vancouver High School, setting a Portland Interscholastic League single-game record.
 In 1911, he signed a professional baseball contract with a team in Spokane, but he refused to report, opting to attend the University of Notre Dame instead.
 In football, Fitzgerald was the starting fullback for the 1911 Columbia football team that played in the Portland Interscholastic League.
 Four players from the 1911 Columbia team went on to become starters for the Notre Dame football team; they were Fitzgerald, Bill Kelleher, Bill Cook, and Charles Finnegan.
 Fitzgerald also played left forward for the 1910 Columbia basketball team that won the Portland Interscholastic League championship.
 In September 1912, Fitzgerald left Oregon for Notre Dame University, "where he is going in for athletics as much as study."